sodabubblewine/sodabubblewine.github.io/README.md

 Conjunctions of compound with their negations are nonconsistent (they denote waow their compound does and its negation does i.e. waow it does and does not, so, each functional substitution does not denote).
 Compounds are implied by and equivalent to their self.

-##### Functional Substitutions Keep Validity and Nonconsistency
+##### Functional Substitutions Keep Validity, Nonconsistency, Implication and Equivalence

 Functional substitutions in
 * validities are validities (each functional substitution of the functional substitution of the validity is a functional substitution of the validity and hence denotes),
-* nonconsistencies are nonconsistencies (each function substitution of the negation of the functional substitution of the nonconsistency is a functional substitution of the negation of the nonconsistency i .e. is a functional substitution of a validity and hence the negation of the functional substitution of the nonconsistency is valid so that the function substitution of the nonconsistency is nonconsistent).
+* nonconsistencies are nonconsistencies (each function substitution of the negation of the functional substitution of the nonconsistency is a functional substitution of the negation of the nonconsistency i .e. is a functional substitution of a validity and hence the negation of the functional substitution of the nonconsistency is valid so that the function substitution of the nonconsistency is nonconsistent),
+* implications are implications (the conjunction of the conclusion with the negation of the premise is nonconsistant and hence its functional substitution is nonconsistent and identical to the conjunction of the function substitution of teh conclusion with the negation of the functional substutituion of the premise), and
+* equivalences are equivalences (functional substitutions of mutual implications are mutual implications).

+##### Interchanges of Equivalents are Equivalent
+Interchanges of equivalents in a compound are equivalent to that compound (each functional substitution of a compound matches the same of its interchange, except perhaps for the same of the equivalents which otherwise denote in tandem, so each denotes waow the other does i.e. they are equivalent).

+##### Interchnage of Equivalents Keeps Validity, Nonconsistency, Implication, Equivalence, Nonvalidity, Consistency, Nonimplication, and Nonequivalence

+Interchanges of equivalents in
+* validities are validities (each functional substitution of the interchange denotes waow the same of the validity does),
+* nonconsistencies are nonconsistent (their negation is a validity and so the interchange in the negation is a validity),
+* implications are implications (interchange into the nonconsistency is a nonconsistency),
+* equivalents are equivalents (interchange of mutual implications are mutual implications),
+* nonvalidities are nonvalidities (a compound is nonvalid waow some functional substitution does not denote, i.e. some functional substitution of its negation denotes, i.e. its negation is consistent, and since the negation of the interchange is identical tot he interchange of the negation which is consistent and consistency is kept by interchange then the negation is consistent i.e. it is nonvalid)
+* consistencies are consistencies (the negation of the interchange is identical to the interchange of the negation which is nonvalid hence it is nonvalid),
+* nonimplications are nonimplications (noimplication is consistency of the conjunction ...)
+* nonequivalences are nonequivalences (one is a nonimplication ...).

+##### Equivalents of Identity
+Compounds are equivalent to
+* their double negation (which denotes waow the negation of the compound does not, i.e. waow it does, so, each functional substituion of it denotes waow the same of its double negation does),
+* their self alternation/conjunction (which denotes waow some/each of its components does i.e. wawo the compound does), and
+* their alternation/conjunction with nonconsistencies/validities.

+##### Equivalents of Distributivity of Conjunctions and Alternations

 ### 2025 0412 1349